felixyale/codeigniter-less-url/readme.md

 CodeIgniter-less-url is an less assets helper for CodeIgniter Framework, a toolkit for people wants to use lesscss width CodeIgniter.
 It'll comiple your .less file while your edit it and access it.
 It integrated with lessc.inc.php.

+- CodeIgniter-less-url is a develop mode solution, you can precompile your static file before release.

 ### lesscss && CodeIgniter

 -  [lesscss.org](http://lesscss.org)